 Of course we’re interested in polyphonic synthesizers.
 And of course, I cannot comment on any specifics.

 Can you talk about the kind of process that Moog’s new synth ideas have to be put through before they become a reality?
-Are the criteria for making new synths mostly technical issues relating to the physics involved, or is more about business and branding?
+Are the criteria for making new synths mostly technical issues relating to the physics involved, or is it more about business and branding?

 Some start as someone’s personal vision, some start by the synchronicity of a conversation with an artist, and some ideas come purely out of a technological or more fundamental concept.
 There are also business dimensions that we consider: what is happening in the market?
 What changes are happening to the way people are making, selling and distributing their music?
 What is happening to the way folks out on live performances?
 The last five to ten years has seen a tectonic revolution in every aspect of our industry.

 Moog is blessed with an incredibly diverse crew of people and so there is no shortage of ideas.
 The process from the idea to product involves this input, but it also requires us to keep our minds open as the product evolves so that we can let it evolve into the instrument/tool that it needs to be, and to fuse that with the best engineering we can muster to make it successful.

 For the people out there who are new to analog synths, can you explain how your lines of monophonic synths differ?
 I’d interviewed Dave Smith at this year’s NAMM, and he said Moog “seems happy to make variations of the same monophonic synth over and over”.
 Whilst the die-hard Moog fan might be able to differentiate between the different Phattys, what would you say causes them to sonically stand out from each other?

 Let me start by first saying that all of us here at Moog are big Dave Smith fans.
 He’s an incredible engineer, makes wonderful instruments and a delightful person to talk with.
 But since you’ve thrown that quote out, I have to answer it directly.